fr3shw3b/ably-protocol-exercise/PROTOCOL.md

 The ID to use to identify a client session that the server will use to keep track of progress and be able to continue when a client disconnects and re-connects.

+If the client ID is not provided the connection must be closed by the server with a custom `MissingClientId` close code, see [close codes](#close-codes).

 #### Sequence Count

 `sequenceCount` (query string, default = random number between 0x1 and 0xffff)